ryspc/Edge/README.md

 * [Eclipse](https://www.eclipse.org/ide/)</br>

 ## How to Run (Demo)
-To run, make sure your favorite browser is updated to the lastest version.
+To run, make sure your favorite browser is updated to the latest version.
 Listed below are each developers ec2 instances' of the application.<br>
 NOTE: You'll need to create an account
 * [Ray Space's Instance](http://52.8.239.60:8080/RainbowBeat/)